divonlan/genozip/docs/coverage.rst

 Coverage and Depth
 ==================

-Data Types: SAM and BAM
+Data Types: SAM, BAM and FASTQ

 ``genocat --show-coverage my-file.bam.genozip`` displays the per-contig Coverage and Depth.